- ham hocks 4 to 6

 If you're worried about the salt content of the ham hocks, soak them in water for at least half an hour before cooking.
 This will help remove some of the salt.

 What to Serve with Ham Hocks

 Ham hocks don't have loads of meat on them, so they are usually used to flavor other dishes like soups, stews, stocks, and so on.
 That said, ham hocks are delicious when paired with a variety of sides.
-Collard greens, beans, lentils, vegetables, and potatoes are all popular ways to eat ham hocks.
+Collard greens, beans, a lentil soup, vegetables, and crispy roasted potatoes are all popular ways to eat ham hocks.